Chuck Israels

 Charles H. Israels (born August 10, 1936) is an American jazz composer, arranger, and bassist who is best known for his work with the Bill Evans Trio.
 He has also worked with Billie Holiday, Benny Goodman, Coleman Hawkins, Stan Getz, Herbie Hancock, J. J. Johnson, John Coltrane, and Judy Collins.
+He has won one Grammy in 2020 for his work on mezzo-soprano Joyce DiDonato's album "Songplay".

 Biography

 Born in New York City, Chuck Israels was raised in a musical family which moved to Cleveland, Ohio, when he was 10.
 His stepfather Mordecai Bauman was a singer who performed extensively with composer Hanns Eisler.
 He, along with Israels' mother, Irma Commanday, created a home environment in which music was a part of normal daily activity.
 Paul Robeson, Pete Seeger, and The Weavers were visitors to the Bauman home.
 In 1948, the appearance of Louis Armstrong's All Stars in a concert series produced by his parents gave him his first opportunity to meet and hear jazz musicians.